 - Denial of Service (DoS) prevention.

 These are some of the major policies set up in any organization or firm.
-All these diverse policies function jointly for allowing, denying, forwarding data packets, encrypting and decrypting packets, authenticating particular access, making exceptions, and prioritizing data packets as required for preserving the security of the organization's network.
+All these diverse policies function jointly to allow, deny, forwarding data packets, encrypting and decrypting packets, authenticating particular access, making exceptions, and prioritizing data packets as required for preserving the security of the organization's network.

 Some of the famous port scanning techniques are:

-- XMAS and FIN Scan: It is a particular type of scan that gathers information without logging itself in any target system.
+- XMAS and FIN Scan: It is a particular type of scan that gathers information without logging itself into any target system.

 - Vanilla / Basic Scan: It is another scanning technique that tries to connect all 65536 ports at a single attempt and time.
 It first sends an SYN flag, and once the SYN-ACK is received, it sends the ACK flag again back to the target system.

-- FTP Bounce Scan: It helps in keeping the anonymity and in scans by bouncing the sender's location through various FTP servers.
+- FTP Bounce Scan: It helps keep the anonymity and in scans by bouncing the sender's location through various FTP servers.